 Develops cognitive skills

-A core of Edublox intervention is to improve cognitive skills like focused and sustained attention; phonological and phonemic awareness; visuospatial abilities; processing speed and rapid naming; and visual, auditory, sequential, iconic, short-term, working memory, and long-term memory.
+A core part of Edublox intervention is therefore the development of cognitive skills involved in reading and learning.
+These include focused and sustained attention; phonological and phonemic awareness; processing speed and rapid naming; visuospatial processing; and visual, auditory, sequential, short-term, working, and long-term memory.

 Targets two crucial brain areas